AWS Transit Gateway Orchestrator Plan¶

 6. Attach Aviatrix Transit GW to TGW¶

-There is no IPSEC tunnel between Transit Gateway and the Aviatrix Transit GW, the Aviatrix GW behaves as an EC2 instance in a Spoke VPC (The Aviatrix edge VPC) attached to the Transit Gateway, as shown in the diagram below.
+There is no IPSEC tunnel between AWS Transit Gateway and the Aviatrix Transit GW, the Aviatrix GW behaves as an EC2 instance in a Spoke VPC (The Aviatrix edge VPC) attached to the AWS Transit Gateway, as shown in the diagram below.
 Such setup allows Aviatrix edge VPC to leverage the high performance provided by AWS Transit Gateway.

 After you finish Step 4, 5 and 6, your hybrid connection setup is complete.
 In the above example, if you have any Spoke VPCs attached to the prod_domain, EC2 instances should be able to communicate with on-prem.
 (Make sure instance security groups and any on-prem firewalls are configured properly.)